-Also to be discussed are the certain areas where no available alternatives exist in detecting the hazard in question, where special provisions in design must be included and validated by competent professionals in the field of fire and gas detection.
-These are cases where the designer must accept drawbacks of the technology available.
-This alludes to a philosophical and practice question; does a completed F&G Mapping model equate to an adequate demonstration of competence?
+In this paper, options available in designing the F&G system shall be evaluated, with particular emphasis on the credibility of design, and optimisation of detection layout, and how 21st century mapping tools can assist.
+This alludes to a philosophical and practice question; does a completed F&G Mapping model equate to an adequate demonstration of competence and adequacy?
 This paper will evaluate the current methods of dealing with such a scenario, question whether there are dangers associated with putting too much emphasis on the results of the software applied (and how it's applied) during the mapping stage of the design, and highlight the dangers of not applying validation mapping tools at all.